Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Importers sourcing iron and steel from Chile face specific tariff considerations, with approximately $30B in total bilateral trade.

-As of March 2026, iron and steel imports from Chile face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, iron and steel imports from Chile face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
+This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

 Under the Trade Act of 1974, Section 122 tariffs are limited to 150 days.
 The current 10% rate expires around July 24, 2026.
 Congressional action would be required to extend these tariffs beyond that date.